Project Name

 Project Objectives

-Equip local churches to collaborate in fulfilling Integral Mission, bringing renewal and transformation to communities through active implementation of plans and initiatives.
+Equip local churches to work together in practising Integral Mission, bringing renewal and transformation to the community through active programme implementation and advocacy.

 Beneficiaries